P2P Governor

 Two modules implement peer management in dugite-network:

 The data layer.
-Tracks every known peer in a flat HashMap<SocketAddr, PeerInfo> together with three HashSets for the cold/warm/hot buckets.
+Tracks every known peer in a HashMap<SocketAddr, PeerInfo> keyed by socket address, with PeerInfo.state holding each peer's temperature.

 FeatureDescription